Evaaaaaaa/Learn2Relax/README.md

 # Learn2Relax
-Stress Detection on Social Media. <br>Here is my [prensentation](https://docs.google.com/presentation/d/1iZFROfJrI9I-OIB1vEbSchwLOnL0VAU-T9Yg5wtN2lM/edit#slide=id.p).
+Stress Detection on Social Media(go [here](https://docs.google.com/presentation/d/1iZFROfJrI9I-OIB1vEbSchwLOnL0VAU-T9Yg5wtN2lM/edit#slide=id.p) for the presentation slides).

-## Motivation for this project
+## Motivation
 Social media is a major platform where people express their worries and stresses across the world.
-The project was built in order to analyze content and identify stress from reddit data by deploying NLP techniques.
-Supervised learning with pre-trained word embeddings was deployed on unlabled data by both discrete and neural models.
+Learn2Relax was built in order to analyze content and identify stress from reddit data by deploying NLP techniques.
+Supervised learning with pre-trained word embeddings was deployed on unlabeled data by both discrete and neural models.

 ### Installation
-- The model is tested on Python 3.7, with dependencies listed in `build/requirements.txt`.
+- The model is tested on Python 3.7 with dependencies listed in `build/requirements.txt`.
 To install these Python dependencies, please run
 > `pip install -r requirements.txt`

 Or if you prefer to use conda,